a body of water with a small island in the middle of it

 • Nourishing homemade Indonesian Foods

-• Daily yoga, meditation, and journaling sessions will be led in English by experienced facilitators.
+• Yoga, meditation, and journaling sessions will be led in English by experienced facilitators

 • Melukat ceremony led by Balinese healer